1. Overview

 java -Dbq.my.prop1=valX -Dbq.my.prop2=valY -jar myapp.jar

 Bootique allows to use environment variables to specify/override configuration values.
-While variables work similar to JVM properties, using them has advantages in certain situations:
+Variables work similar to JVM properties, but have a number of advantages:

-• They provide customized application environment without changing the launch script and are ideal for containerized and other virtual environments.
+Provide customized application environment without changing the launch script

 class MyModule implements BQModule {